-Since that time, the MBA program evolved into an extensive professional training curriculum to groom future business leaders, similar in some respects to the education provided by medical schools to train physicians, or by law schools to train attorneys.
-Above all, the MBA curriculum intends to develop students’ analytical abilities needed to optimally solve problems that managers and executives typically face, while at the same time developing students’ leadership capabilities.
+Since then, the MBA program has evolved into an extensive professional training curriculum to groom future business leaders, similar to the education provided by medical schools to train physicians or by law schools to train attorneys.
+Above all, the MBA curriculum intends to develop students’ analytical abilities needed to optimally solve problems that managers and executives typically face while at the same time developing students’ leadership capabilities.

-As the most popular graduate degree in the United States , the typical two-year MBA curriculum blends these advanced skills with real-world experience to prepare graduates for advancement in management careers in a broad range of fields.
+As the most popular graduate degree in the United States, the typical two-year MBA curriculum blends these advanced skills with real-world experience to prepare graduates for advancement in management careers in various fields.

 Why Should I Pursue an MBA?

-Of all the reasons to earn an MBA degree, employer demand, higher earnings, and alumni networking appear to be among those most frequently cited.
+Of all the reasons to earn an MBA degree, employer demand, higher earnings, and alumni networking appear to be the most frequently cited.